 With Block’s 2021 acquisition of Afterpay and its buy-now, pay-later (BNPL) option, Block enables consumers to pay for their purchases in installments.
 It thereby offers an alternative to using traditional credit cards to make purchases.
 This flexibility can drive more sales for businesses because they can serve customers who might not have all the cash they would need upfront to make purchases.

 By offering access to capital, Block seeks to help its seller customers expand their businesses and individuals gain access to savings and credit.
 Block benefits as transaction levels increase.
 The Block point-of-sale device is a metaphor for the company’s business model and its related sustainable development goals: it is designed to provide easy access to the financial system and facilitate entrepreneurial growth with training programs.
 Its practices help small businesses and individuals who see the company as an easy vehicle for business expansion, economic growth, and financial success.

 The Sands Capital six investment criteria tend to lead us to businesses that are innovators or vital facilitators of change in industries undergoing significant transformation.
 Many of these businesses operate in high-impact spaces such as technology and life sciences.

-Square is one of many portfolio businesses that create impact by addressing at least one major social and environmental challenge identified by the United Nations Sustainable Development Goals (SDGs).
-Square addresses SDG 4: Quality Education; SDG 8: Decent Work and Economic Growth; SDG 10: Reduced Inequalities; and SDG 11: Sustainable Cities and Communities.
+Block is one of many portfolio businesses that create impact by addressing at least one major social and environmental challenge identified by the United Nations Sustainable Development Goals (SDGs).
+Block addresses SDG 4: Quality Education; SDG 8: Decent Work and Economic Growth; SDG 10: Reduced Inequalities; and SDG 11: Sustainable Cities and Communities.